ibm-cloud-docs/vmware-service/tutorials/vmwaas-ovftool.md

 ## Before you begin
 {: #vmwaas-ovftool-prereqs}

 OVFTool is available without charge.
-You need to create a VMware account to [download OVFTool](https://developer.broadcom.com/tools/open-virtualization-format-ovf-tool/latest){: external}.
+You need to create a VMware® by Broadcom account to [download OVFTool](https://developer.broadcom.com/tools/open-virtualization-format-ovf-tool/latest){: external}.

 This tutorial requires: